Our senior leadership

 H.E.
 Yousef Hussein Kamal

 H.E.
-Dr. Hamad bin Abdul Aziz Al Kawari
+Dr. Hamad bin Abdul Aziz Al Kawari, member of the Board of Trustees

 H.E.
 Dr. Mohamed Abdul Rahman Kafoud